Skip to main content

 What time should I go to bed?

 Use the 'I need to wake up at' mode and enter your alarm time.
 The calculator works backwards through 90-minute cycles to find optimal bedtimes.
-For a 7am alarm, ideal bedtimes would be 9:15pm (6 cycles), 10:45pm (5 cycles), or 12:15am (4 cycles).
+For a 7am alarm with the default 15-minute sleep latency, ideal bedtimes would be 9:45pm (6 cycles), 11:15pm (5 cycles), or 12:45am (4 cycles).

 Is it better to sleep 6 hours or 7.5 hours?